FREE SHIPPING on orders of $85 or more

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Criste has appeared Christie, Chrystie, Chrysty, Christy, McChristie, McChristy, Christe, Christi and many more.

-More information is included under the topic Early Criste Notables in all our PDF Extended History products.
+More information is included under the topic Early Criste Notables in all our PDF Extended History products and printed products wherever possible.

-Criste Settlers in the United States in the 17th Century
+Criste Settlers in United States in the 17th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.